saloot/ADS2025/project.md

 * Do not forget to **provide reference to any piece of code, text, image, etc.** that you reuse in your project.

 ## Grading
-As mentioned above, from the 100 points for the final project, 70 points is dedicated to the final notebook and report:
+As mentioned above, from the 100 points for the final project, 70 points is dedicated to the final notebook and report(s):
-* 50 Points on the notebook:
+* 45 Points on the notebook:
     * 15 points: notebook running correctly and without a bug
     * 20 points: sufficient comments that clearly explains what each code block does, and that you have mastered the code you have used in the notebook
     * 15 points: the results of the algorithm are correct, i.e. the code correctly reproduces the paper it is based on or if it is a personal project, the results are in line with project's definition and objectives.

-* 30 Points on the two progress reports.
+* 25 Points on the first progress report:
-    * For the first report:
     * 5 points: explaining the problem at hand and its importance
     * 5 points: previous work
     * 5 points: the approach you have selected
-    * For the second report:
     * 5 points: comparison of different algorithms
-        * 10 points: results and how they compare to other approaches/algorithms
+    * 5 points: results (so far) and how they compare to other approaches/algorithms

     * Clear and informative visualizatins help here a lot